RosarioComputationalChemistry/.github/profile/README.md

-# 🔬 Computational Chemistry Group - Rosario, Argentina
+# 💻 Computational Chemistry Group - Rosario, Arg. ⚛️

 This is the official GitHub organization for the **Computational Chemistry Research Group** based in Rosario, Argentina.
 Our mission is the development of advanced computational tools and workflows applied to challenging problems in modern Chemistry.